 Brain normothermia therapy

 TEQCool’s intended therapy is dedicated to achieving and maintaining normothermia in the patients brain.
-The primary objective of the treatment is to prevent and manage neurologic fever in brain injured patients.
-The system will support healthcare professionals to achieve stable normothermia by continuous brain temperature monitoring.
+The primary objective of the treatment is to prevent and manage neurogenic fever in braininjured patients.
+The system will support healthcare professionals to achieve stable normothermia by continuous regulation of brain temperature.

-The cooling is transferred to the patient via balloon catheters in the nasal cavities.
+The cooling is transferred to the patient via balloon catheters placed in the nasal cavity.
 The physiological proximity of the nasal cavity to the brain results in short response time and more precise brain temperature control.

-Healthcare professionals can also freely access the full patient body throughout the cooling treatment which minimize impact on the patient care.
-The system does not require any surgerical procedures and is minimally invasive.
+Healthcare professionals can thereby freely access the patient body throughout the cooling treatment which minimizes impact on the patient care.
+The treatment does not require any surgical procedures and is minimally invasive.

 Treatment system

-TEQCools normothermia system consists of a cooling device and two separate single-use nasal cooling kits.
+TEQCool’s normothermia system consists of a cooling device and two separate single-use nasal cooling kits.
 The device has two cooling elements and two pumps to which the cooling kits are connected.
-The treatment is controlled and monitored via a large and adjustable touch screen.
+The treatment is controlled and monitored via an adjustable touch screen.

 uniqueness